List of built-in iOS apps: Compass

-Compass is a simple navigation app introduced with iPhone OS 3 on June 17, 2009.
+Compass is a simple navigation app featuring a compass that was introduced with iPhone OS 3 on June 17, 2009.
 It displays the user's direction on a compass rose, as well as their current geographical coordinates, location, and altitude.
+The app is exclusive to iPhone, but it could be installed onto iPad devices through jailbreaking.

 Contacts

-Contacts is an address book app that was first included as part of the Phone app with the launch of the iPhone in 2007 but was split off into a standalone application with the release of iPhone OS 2.
-Contacts can be synchronised over iCloud and other online address book services and allows for the storage of names, phone numbers, email addresses, home addresses, job titles, birthdays, and social media usernames.
+Contacts is an address book app that was first included as part of the Phone app with the launch of the original iPhone in 2007 but was split off into a standalone application with the release of iPhone OS 2.
+Contacts can be synchronized over iCloud and other online address book services and allows for the storage of names, phone numbers, email addresses, home addresses, job titles, birthdays, and social media usernames.

 FaceTime

-FaceTime is a videotelephony app available on supported iOS devices running iOS 4 and later which allows for video calls between participants using the front-facing camera of their device.
+FaceTime is a videotelephony app available on supported iOS devices running iOS 4 and later which allows for video calls between participants using any camera of their device.
 FaceTime Audio, an audio-only version, is available on any iOS device that supports iOS 7 or newer.
 In 2018, Apple added group video and audio support to FaceTime which can support up to 32 people alongside the release of iOS 12.
 With iOS 15, users are able to share and watch music and video content together over FaceTime with SharePlay.
+With iOS 17, users can leave a video message if someones does not pick up a FaceTime call.
+Apple has recently introduced a feature that allows Android users to join FaceTime calls via a link shared by someone on an Apple device.

 Files

 Files is a file management app for devices that run iOS 11 and later.
 Files allows users to browse local files stored within apps, as well as files stored in cloud storage services, including iCloud, Dropbox, Google Drive, and OneDrive.
-It allows for the saving, opening and organization of files, including placement into structured folders and sub-folders.
+With iOS 13, it gained the ability to access external drives, but it was not until iOS 17 that it could rename and erase them.
+Files allows for the saving, opening and organization of files, including placement into structured folders and sub-folders.
 Further organization can be done through the use of color-coded or custom-named tags, and a persistent search bar allows for finding files inside folders, though not inside other apps.
-A list view enables different sorting options.
-The app offers the exclusive playback of high-quality FLAC audio files, and also offers support for viewing text files, images, and ZIP archives, as well as limited support for video.
+The app also allows for the compression and decompression of ZIP archives, as well as the exclusive playback of high-quality FLAC audio files and limited support for video.

+Before iOS 26, Files would also open PDF and digital image files.
+This functionality was later moved into the standalone Preview app.